imyanzhen/imyanzhen.github.io/index.md

 ### Working Papers

 Arun Rai, **Yanzhen Chen** and Yatang Lin.
 Exclusion for Public Safety or Inclusion for Gig Employment Opportunity:  Redefining the Tension with a Trilogy of Guardians
+**Yanzhen Chen** and Sunil Mithas.
+Do Affirmative Action Policies Reduce the Female Wage Gap for Information Technology Professionals?
+Evidence from India
+Sijia Zhou, **Yanzhen Chen** and Xin Li.
+More than Demand Propelling: Load Balancing Effects of E-Prescription on Online Healthcare Platforms

 ### Grants:
 **PI**